qgofer/.github/profile/README.md

 - All master branches should be protected from force push as well as direct pushes.

-- Always make PR's with at least one reviewer before pushing to master.
+- Always make PR's with at least one reviewer before merging to master.